ovis-hpc/readthedocs/docs/source/ldms/ldms-streams.rst

 Any data collected by LDMS should have the same fields as the one shown above and can be viewed in a csv file **if** the LDMS csv_store plugin is configured in the LDMSD aggregator.

 .. note::
-  More information about starting and configuring and LDMS daemon to store to CSV can be found in the `Run An LDMS Streams Daemon`_ under `Darshan`_ or in the :doc:`LDMS Quickstart Guide <ldms-quickstart>`.
+  More information about starting and configuring and LDMS daemon to store to CSV can be found in the `Run An LDMS Streams Daemon`_ under `Darshan`_ or in the `LDMS Quickstart Guide <ldms-quickstart>`_.